Sonjya00/Frogger-Game/README.md

 ## How to play

-To start the game, download this project and open the file index.html.
+To start the game, download this project and open the file index.html, or go to https://sonjya00.github.io/Frogger-Game/.
 A modal will appear explaining the instructions of the game, and prompting you to choose one character among the 5 characters provided.
 Once you hit the button "Start a new game!", the game will start.

 The game requires the use of the keyboard to be played, as the character is moved by pressing the arrow keys.